Modern Weight ScienceAbout

 Eat protein first

 Physically eat the protein on your plate before the carbs and vegetables.
-With limited stomach capacity, whatever you eat first is what you actually get.
+With limited stomach capacity, whatever you eat first is what you actually get, so protein should not be the thing you run out of room for.
+This also fits the general what to eat on GLP-1 approach.

 Lean on high-density sources

 Greek yogurt, eggs and egg whites, chicken and turkey, fish, cottage cheese, tofu, and legumes pack protein into small volumes.
-A protein shake is a legitimate tool on days when solid food feels like too much.
+A protein shake is a legitimate tool, not a shortcut to feel guilty about, on days when solid food feels like too much.

 Build a few repeatable meals

-Decision fatigue is real when you're not hungry.
-Having three or four "automatic" high-protein meals you can make without thinking keeps you consistent.
+Decision fatigue is real when you are not hungry.
+Having three or four automatic high-protein meals you can make without thinking keeps you consistent on the days you would otherwise skip eating.
+Pair them with the foods worth minimizing in foods to avoid on GLP-1.

 Why it pays off

-Adequate protein supports lean mass, keeps your metabolic rate higher, improves satiety, and leaves you with a stronger, more functional body at your goal weight — not just a lighter one.
-Combined with resistance training, it's the difference between losing weight and improving body composition.
+Adequate protein supports lean mass, keeps your metabolic rate higher, improves satiety, and leaves you with a stronger, more functional body at your goal weight, not just a lighter one.
+Combined with resistance training, it is the difference between losing weight and improving body composition.
+It also makes long-term maintenance easier, because the muscle you keep now is part of what keeps the weight off later.
+See planning for life after GLP-1.

 About the author